MaikelTalts/Filebrowser/readme.md

-# Online File Management System
+# Online File Manager
-Online file manager is basically an open source cloud storage created with Laravel.
-File management system allows you to share your files with co-workers or customers.
+Online file manager is basically an open source cloud storage created with Laravel, PHP, jQuery and JS.
+File management system allows you to share your files with co-workers and customers if you wish so.

 ## About
- Create directories where to upload your files, then give privileges for users to access that folder or to upload files in it.
+The file manager's usage is quite straight forward and easy.

 - Create directories and then fill them with files.
 - Manage user privileges to access directories and upload files.
-- Download directory structures as zip files.
+- Download directories as zip files

 ## Install guide

 To get file manager to work, you need to run following installation steps.

 ### 1.0 [Xampp](https://www.apachefriends.org/index.html)
-You need a MySQL-database to use file manager, you can get one from [here](https://www.apachefriends.org/index.html).
+You need MySQL-database to use file manager, you can get one from [here](https://www.apachefriends.org/index.html).
 Run the default installation.

 ### 2.0 [Composer](https://getcomposer.org/download/)